Signbank/FinSL-signbank/README.md

 >
 > For example: msgstr "My translation of the text"

+This is what the whole thing for one string/text looks like:

+> \#.
+Translators: Button

+> \#: signbank/dictionary/templates/dictionary/gloss_detail.html:78

+> msgid "Delete Sign"

+> msgstr ""

 After you have written your translations, do:

 > python bin/develop.py compilemessages yourlocale